Pull data into an app

 After you add a data source to your app, it will be listed under the Data Sources tab.
 You will notice that the data source is represented as a variable.
 As always, it's a good idea to rename the variable's label to something that makes sense in context (e.g. "client_data"):

-Step 2: How to "look up" a row in the data source
+Why you need to "look up" a row

-There are 4 different ways to "look up" a row in your data source, each designed for a different use-case.
-These questions will help you understand your use-case:
+There are 4 methods to "look up" a record(s) in your data source, each appropriate for a different use-case.
+These questions will help you understand which method to use:

 Will the end-user be able to view the database?